student-puppala/vedha001/README.md

 # vedha001
-This is my first Github Rsepirotary
+This is my first Github Respirotary